-- The Drastic Consequences already suffered by the Athlete. - The Athlete has recently lost a sponsorship from the Brazilian Weightlifting Federation (approx. US\$250,00/month), and will soon lose her salary from the Brazilian Navy (approx. US\$750,00/month) and the Brazilian Ministry Incentive for athletes (approx. US\$225,00/month) in view of her provisional suspension.
-She has suffered stress and inability already to compete in major competitions; - She has offered to provide substantial assistance in discovering or establishing ADRVs so entitling her to a reduction of her Period of Ineligibility under Article 10.6.1 of the IWF ADP, namely a scheme involving the Chilean coach Mr Luiz Lopes ("Mr Lopes"). - (k) The way the IWF conducted the proceedings before the IWF Panel, i.e. by jointly dealing with the Athlete's case with that of Ms Gonçalves and giving a combined decision, is inappropriate as the Athlete was a minor and confidentiality was needed to preserve her honour and fundamental rights. - 25.
-The Appellant submitted the following requests for relief: - That the present Appeal is admissible; - That the Appealed Decision is set aside; - iii.
-No sanction and no period of ineligibility be imposed on the Athlete in view of the absence of fault or negligence (notwithstanding the fact that the Athlete has already served 07 (seven) months of a provisional suspension by today's date); - iv.
-Alternatively, in the event CAS believes that the Athlete had any level of fault, that it be determined as a light degree of fault and, thus impose the minimum available sanction and time of suspension; - v.
-In case the CAS rules the Athlete shall be suspended, the period of ineligibility shall be significantly reduced to 2 (two) years or the minimum available due to the fact that the Athlete is a Minor and inexperienced and that the Athlete provided Substantial Assistance; - vi.
-The period of suspension eventually imposed be deemed to have started at an earlier date, counting from the date of the Sample collection, i.e. from 9 December 2015; - vii.
-In any case, that the period of Provisional Suspension served by the Athlete be credited against the total period of Ineligibility to be served, pursuant to Article 10.10.3.1 of the Regulations; - viii.
+- i.
+That the present Appeal is admissible; - ii.
+That the Appealed Decision is set aside; - iii.
+No sanction nor ineligibility period be imposed on the Athlete, in view of the absence of fault or negligence (notwithstanding the fact that the Appellant has already served over 07 (seven) months of a provisional suspension by today's date); - iv.
+Alternatively, in the event CAS believes that the Appellant had any level of fault, that it be determined as a light degree of fault and, thus impose the minimum available sanction; - v.
+In case the CAS rules that the Appellant shall be suspended, the period of ineligibility shall be significantly reduced to 2 (two) years or the minimum available due to the fact that the Appellant has had no fault or negligence and also provided Substantial Assistance to the IWF and the CAS in the fight against doping; - vi.
+The period of suspension eventually imposed be deemed to have started at an earlier date, counting from the date of the Sample collection, i.e. from 09 December 2015; - vii.
+In any case, that the period of Provisional Suspension served by the Athlete be credited against the total period of Ineligibility to be served pursuant to Article 10.10.3.1 of the Regulations; - viii.
 The only results to be disqualified and ranking points to be forfeited will be those of the Competition; - ix.
-That the IWF covers and reimburses any and all costs and expenses of the Athlete in relation to the present proceedings and be the sole responsible for any eventual costs in connection with this appeal;

-- That the Athlete is awarded moral and material damages in an amount to be determined by the Panel in view of the serious procedural and formal errors committed by the IWF and considering the time she has been unfairly provisionally suspended; - xi.
-That the Athlete is reimbursed of any costs and expenses in connection with this appeal, including the CAS Court Office fee; - xii.
-Order the IWF to pay the Athlete a contribution towards the costs she and/or her attorney eventually incurs with courier, and hearing expenses, in the minimum amount of CHF 3'500,00 (three thousand and five hundred Swiss francs).
+That IWF covers and reimburses any and all costs and expenses of the Athlete, in relation to the present proceedings and be the sole responsible for any eventual costs in connection with this appeal; - x.
+That the Athlete is awarded moral and material damages in an amount to be determined by the Panel in view of the serious procedural and formal errors committed by the IWF and considering the time she has been unfairly provisionally suspended; - xi.
+That the Athlete is reimbursed of any costs and expenses in connection with this appeal, including the CAS Court Office fee; and - xii.
+Order IWF to pay the Athlete a contribution towards the costs she and/or her attorney eventually incur with courier and hearing expenses, as well as legal costs in the minimum amount of CHF3'500,00 (three thousand and five hundred Swiss francs).

-В. The Respondent
+B. The Respondent

-- 26. The IWF's submission, in essence, may be summarised as follows: - The Athlete bears the burden of proof to persuade the Panel that she did not intend to cheat. - (b) Absent such proof the four-year period of ineligibility is mandatory. - The Athlete must first prove how the prohibited substance came to be present in her system.
+- 26. The IWF's submission, in essence, may be summarised as follows: - (a) The Athlete bears the burden of proof to persuade the Panel that she did not intend to cheat.

+- (b) Absent such proof the four-year period of ineligibility is mandatory. - (c) The Athlete must first prove how the prohibited substance came to be present in her system.
 Absent such proof she cannot show that the ADRV was not intentional. - (d) The Athlete has failed to provide such proof.
-Her purported explanation is unsupported by any evidence and is mere speculation. - (e) An athlete bears personal responsibility for what she ingests or injects. - The Athlete has provided no evidence to corroborate her assertion that Vitamin B12 was prescribed by her doctor, nor did the coach elaborate on it and how it was purchased. - (g) The Athlete has not established that she bore no (or no significant) fault for the ADRV. - (h) It is not credible that the DCO, who spoke Portuguese, would address a Brazilian athlete in Spanish only. - In any event, even if (which is not the case) an interpreter was required, its absence could not cause the AAF. - 27.
-The IWF submitted the following requests for relief: - The Appeal filed by the Athlete be dismissed; - The IWF is granted an award for costs.
+Her purported explanation is unsupported by any evidence and is mere speculation. - (e) An athlete bears personal responsibility for what she ingests or injects. - The Athlete has provided no evidence to corroborate her assertion that Vitamin B12 was prescribed by her doctor: nor did the coach elaborate on it and how it was purchased. - The Athlete has not established that she bore no (or no significant) fault for the ADRV. - (h) It is not credible that the DCO, who spoke Portuguese, would address a Brazilian athlete in Spanish only. - In any event, even if (which is not the case) an interpreter was required, its absence could not cause the AAF.

+27. The IWF requests:

+- The Appeal filed by the Appellant be dismissed; - The IWF is granted an award for costs.